bcbio/bcbio-nextgen/docs/contents/sequencer.rst

   locations of samples.
 The automated processing scripts use this information to prepare sample configurations for downstream processing.

 - A sequencer output machine, where the sequencer dumps reads.
-A cronjob detects newly finished flowcells and processes output into demultiplexed fastq.
+An hourly scheduled job detects newly finished flowcells and initiates processing of output into demultiplexed fastq.

 - An analysis machine where bcbio-nextgen analysis occurs.
 The cronjob on the sequencer output machines transfers fastq files and initiates multi-core